Uberspace/lab/source/guide_owntracks.rst

 Prerequisites
 =============

-* Either a CentOS 7 environment or a working Docker installation to compile the binaries
 * Node version 18, the compilation process for the frontend is not compatible with Node 20 yet

 Installation